Taxis in Japan

 If you find yourself in the Kansai area and are heading to the major airports of Kansai International or Itami, a shared taxi shuttle service may well be a cheap and convenient option for your trip to the airport.

 In the Tokyo area, many taxi companies offer sightseeing tours by taxi that can tailor a Tokyo tour for you and your group.
-Other taxi countries around the country offer similar services.
+Other taxi companies around the country offer similar services.